felipelvs/mommy/README.md

 All documentation is in the `docs` directory, which is constantly updated to understand better how the project works.

+## Important Note

+I already developed this project in PHP (with fewer features and another interface).

+This repository's main objective is to train my skills in code maintenance.
+After that, I'll change the PHP system she uses to this one.

+Currently, the essential features are ready (mostly bad practices), so it's time to make the code friendly and readable, and of course, a beautiful and consistent interface.

 ## Technologies

 - Languages used on the frontend: **HTML**, **CSS**, and **JavaScript**.